AndreSacilotto/MyNewTabExtension/README.md

 # MyNewTabExtension
-My personal new tab extension, made with vanilla js using manifest v3.0
+My personal new tab extension, made with vanilla JS with manifest v3.0